SannatKumar/Thesis_Project/Readme.md

 in a webpage.

 #MySQL

 Mysql is installed in the raspberry pi.
 A database with the name "raspberry_pi_data" is created.
-The database has single table "nltk_results" with two three columns ID, UserInput and Results.
+The database has single table "nltk_results" with three columns ID, UserInput and Results.